Hong Kong 47: Other witnesses

+Defendant's testimony

+Prosecutor's controversy

+The leading prosecutor, Anthony Chau, was repeatedly questioned by the judges in court.

+The co-conspirator rule was applied by the prosecution to charge the defendants.
+Under the legal principle, statements made outside court by an alleged co-conspirator to another can be admitted as evidence against all involved so to establish the existence of a conspiracy and the roles of those involved.
+In the third week of trial, the prosecution argued any comments by any defendants could be evidence, but was challenged by judge.
+A 25-page list of evidences against all defendants was submitted to the judges in the fourth week, including websites or posts of individual activists and political parties.
+The prosecution affirmed an agreement between Au and Tai was made on 15 February 2020 after an article on plan of getting a parliamentary majority was published, before the security law was enacted.

+In the eighth week the prosecutors accused two individuals whose names did not appear in the indictment nor arrested as co-conspirators, then Kwun Tong District Council chairman Choy Chak-hung, who was involved in the coordination, and Luke Lai.
+A judge was dismayed at prosecution for not showing a list of co-conspirators after weeks of trial.
+Lai, a witness for prosecution, left Hong Kong for the UK in July 2021, therefore suspected by Michael Mo as another police informant.
+Dennis Kwok, former MP (Civic) was listed as a conspirator in the tenth week.

+After playing a total of 7 hours of video of election forum and press conferences, the prosecutors intended to show other footages, only to be stopped by judges for wasting time.
+The questioning technique was attacked by the three justices for not following chronological order, lack of basis, meaning, and appropriateness.

+On the 50th day of the trial, the prosecution revealed Ben Chung's mobile phone was finally unlocked thanks to technological advancement.
+The judge expressed discontent and concerned the potential delay caused by the new development.

 Paid court goers

 Hundreds of people had lined up outside the court before the start, vying for tickets allocated for the public to sit in the main court room.
 Some of those waiting said they did not know what case they were waiting for, while some filmed journalists.
 A group of women who had obtained tickets were later seen leaving before the hearing commenced.

 Hong Kong Free Press noted that some people who waited in line to attend the trial were potentially paid, and did not attend the trial after receiving a ticket.
 A family member of a defendant said "It is obvious that someone is trying to stop the general public from observing the case."
 InMedia reporters, operating undercover, were paid HK$800 to spend the night queuing for tickets; multiple groups, some with pro-government links, were suspected to be coordinating payments to people to queue and obtain tickets.